Contact Form

 1. Linearity: Linearity means that in linear regression the relationship between the two variables X and Y should be linear.
 Here, X is the independent variable and Y is the dependent variable.
 It also suggests that a small change in variable X will lead to a constant change in the value of Y. This relationship can be pictorially depicted using a scatter plot.

-In the above graph, we can observe that the first graph represents homoscedasticity because the data is equally distributed across the regression line there is no particular pattern followed in the distribution of data whereas in the second graph the data is not equally distributed across the regression line and the data distribution shows a funnel like pattern.
+In the above graph, we can observe that the first graph represents homoscedasticity because the data is equally distributed across the regression line.
+There is no particular pattern followed in the distribution of data, whereas in the second graph, the data is not equally distributed across the regression line, and the data distribution shows a funnel-like pattern.

 1. Independence: Linear regression requires that there should be no relationship between two observations.
 If the observations are dependent on each other then the accuracy of the model is reduced.
 An example of dependent observation is time series where the measurement of today is near to the measurements of yesterday.
-If observations are correlated, then any change in one of the value will affect the model drastically and the model efficiency will decrease.
+If observations are correlated, then any change in one of the values will affect the model drastically, and the model efficiency will decrease.

 1. No multicollinearity: Linear regression assumes that the independent variables should have no correlation or very little correlation with each other.
 The correlation between the variables can be calculated with a correlation matrix and can be graphically represented using a heat map or a pair plot.
 If there exists a correlation between variables it is difficult to determine which variable has a major effect while predicting the values.
-If the independent variables are strongly dependent on each other it might weaken the estimation power of the model and we might not obtain accurate data.
+If the independent variables are strongly dependent on each other, it might weaken the estimation power of the model, and we might not obtain accurate data.

 In the above graph is a pair plot which provides a graphical representation of the distribution of the data with respect to various features.